 The Palestine Railways were regularly attacked

 For the British the worst rail attack was at Rehovoth on 29th February 1948 when 28 soldiers were killed and more than 30 injured.
-Andrew Gibson-Watt, an officer in the Welsh Guards returning from leave, was a lucky survivor.
-He had earlier survived the attempted blowing up of his vehicle in Jerusalem.
-However, on 31st March forty civilians were killed in another rail atrocity.
-Arabs usually attacked freight trains but Jews attacked trains carrying people.
+Andrew Gibson-Watt, an officer in the Welsh Guards returning from leave (He had earlier survived the attempted blowing up of his vehicle in Jerusalem), and Kenneth Hughes, waiting to go home, were lucky survivors.

 Major Plowman, RAPC, experienced an attack at Rehovoth which killed five soldiers, three civilians and injured 39.
 This was another one of many.
 NB All the images of train wrecks in Palestine are general and not necessarily specific to the attack in question.

-Short British Pathé clip of result of attack on Haifa/Cairo train.
+Short British Pathé clip of result of attack on Haifa/Cairo express.

 "When flying at about 250 feet on a photographic sortie (with 651 Air Op Sqdn) over Jaffa, an Arab fired at my aircraft and put a bullet through the roundel on my tailplane.
 I was about to signal to a troop of 17/21st Lancers to deal with the Arab when a Jewish machine-gunner opened up with tracer and shot away my windscreen and three of the four struts holding up the mainplane.
 This made the plane unstable and unsafe but I was able to fly the Auster very gently and at low speed to the airstrip at Petah Tiqva about fifteen miles away."
 Col J Cameron-Hays MVO, Gunners in Palestine, November 2003